issa-tseng/apollo13rt/exhibits/overview-power.md

 Fuel Cells
 ----------

 At a very high level, fuel cells look very similar to batteries.
-They involve a cathode, an anode, and an electrolyte medium immersing and connecting the two just like a battery does.
-However, where a battery becomes deplete over time due to the static nature of these three components, a fuel cell avoids this problem by deriving its electric potential from constantly flowing and thus replenished chemicals on the cathode and anode ends.
+They involve a metallic cathode and anode, and an electrolyte medium immersing and connecting the two just like a battery does.
+However, where a battery becomes deplete over time due to the static nature of these three components, a fuel cell avoids this problem by deriving its electric potential from constantly flowing and thus replenished chemicals on the porous cathode and anode ends.

 {{figure:eps-thumbnail}}

 The Apollo Fuel Cell design is known as an Alkaline or a Bacon Fuel Cell, and consumes pure hydrogen and oxygen gas fed from cryogenic tanks in the Service Module, with a static potassium hydroxide (KOH) electrolyte mediating the two, and produces electricity, heat, and potable water.
 On the anode side, the hydrogen gas reacts with spare hydroxide ions to produce water and electrons (2H&#8322; + 4OH&#8315; &rarr; 4H&#8322;O + 4e&#8315;), whilst on the cathode side oxygen gas and electrons returning from their circuit through the various powered components on the spacecraft would interact to form hydroxide ions (O&#8322; + 2H&#8322;O + 4e&#8315; &rarr; 4OH&#8315;).
 The electrolyte would carry the hydroxide ions across from the cathode to the anode to complete the sustained reaction loop.

 While excess hydrogen could to some extent be separated from the water byproduct and recycled through the system, the oxygen gas was consumed as-needed, and any excess was simply vented out of the spacecraft.
-Indeed, both halves of the cryogenic gas fuel cell subsystems would be periodically purged of stale gas to ensure their ongoing purity.
+Indeed, both halves of the fuel cell gas subsystems would be periodically purged of stale gas to ensure their ongoing purity.

 {{figure:o2-thumbnail}}

 Reactant purity is quite important.
 Because the static electrolyte design employed by NASA did not naturally reject carbon dioxide, pure oxygen had to be used.
 This is because potassium hydroxide could break down or transform into potassium carbonate with the infiltration of carbon dioxide, a state known as elecrolyte poisoning which could lead not just to reduced performance but to [dangerous explosive situations](https://blogs.nasa.gov/waynehalesblog/2009/01/07/post_1231342021582/) due to imbalances in the carefully measured chemical reactions.
 The pH Hi indicator on the MDC, which operated based on the acidity of the water byproduct of the reaction, was important as it provided a leading indicator of this potential situation.

-Each of the three Apollo Fuel Cells actually contained 31 individual 1 volt cells, each of which carried out this reaction process, and which were wired together to provide the 28 volt baseline power the various components required.
+Each of the three Apollo Fuel Cells actually contained 31 individual 1 volt cells, each of which carried out this reaction process, and which were wired together to provide the 28 volt baseline power the various components required at up to 1420 watts.
 The fuel cells were, due to the efficiency of cryogenic gas storage, expected to supply the vast majority of power for any given Apollo mission.
+The surviving operation of any one cell was expected to ensure a safe return home, though nominally all three ran, distributed across the two DC buses.

 Command Module batteries
 ------------------------